A teacup sitting on top of two books

 • Vomiting or diarrhea

-The common cold and the flu are caused by different viruses.
-Colds are generally caused by a number of different viruses, whereas the flu is only caused by the influenza A or influenza B viruses.
-While many of the symptoms of a cold and the flu may overlap, there are some important distinctions between these common upper respiratory infections.
+The common cold, the flu and COVID-19 are caused by different viruses.
+A number of different viruses generally cause colds, whereas the flu is only caused by the influenza A or influenza B viruses.
+The SARS-CoV-2 virus causes COVID-19.
+While many cold and flu symptoms may overlap, some important distinctions exist between these common upper respiratory infections.

 Common cold